TalTech-HPC-Centre/user-guides-staging/_sources/lumi/software.md.txt

 To be able to use a program user has first to install it.
 Installation can be done by **spack** or by **EasyBuild**.
 The list of available programs in **EasyBuild** can be found in [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/) as well as installation instructions.
 List of programs which can be installed by **spack** can be looked by `spack list` command.
 The same program can be installed by both **spack** and **EasyBuild**.

 There are two possible places where programs can be installed - user's `$HOME` or project directory.
 The latest is recommended, sines other user of the project will be able to use installed programs as well.
 Moreover `$HOME` size is limited by 20GB.
-More about data storage at LUMI can be found [here](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/storing-data/), and about storage billing - [here](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/billing/#storage-billing).
+More about [data storage at LUMI](https://docs.lumi-supercomputer.eu/storage/#where-to-store-data) and [storage billing](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/billing/#storage-billing).

 Project `XXX` number can be found in [ETAIS](https://etais.ee) as `Effective ID`.